ballerina-guides/integration-samples/salesforce_api/kafka-salesforce-pricebook_update/readme.md

 5. Once you obtained all configurations, Replace "" in the `Conf.toml` file with your data.

 ### Setting up Kafka.
-1. To test in local machines, install the kafka to your machine and start the server.
-You can follow the steps in [here](https://kafka.apache.org/quickstart).
+1. To test in local machines, install the Kafka to your machine and start the server.
+You can follow the steps [here](https://kafka.apache.org/quickstart).

 ## Configuration
 Create a file called `Config.toml` at the root of the project.